 3) Eat Food in Season

-This is extremely important if you want to be eco-friendly, as it means you can get fresh food that hasn’t had to be transported for miles overseas.
-It also makes your organic food shopping cheaper, and it tastes great, too!
+This is extremely important if you want to be eco-friendly.
+By buying locally-sourced organic food, you can get fresh food that hasn’t had to be transported for miles overseas.
+Not to mention, it makes your organic food shopping cheaper, and it tastes great, too!

 4) Shop At Farmers’ Markets

-As you can see, there are many ways to save money on organic food shopping if you take the time to change your habits and learn a bit more about where organic food comes from.
-Every little effort you make will make a difference to the environment.
+Saving money on organic food shopping is easy if you take the time to change your habits and learn more about where organic food comes from.
+Making small in your shopping habits can make a big difference to the environment.